-3. DISPOSAL AND REHABILITATION OPERATIONS
+1. REMEDIATION AND REHABILITATION OPERATIONS

-In the 2020-21 period spreading/disposal of waste material was undertaken in a new spreading area W2106, as indicated on the site map (Appendix B).
-This included the liquid/solid wastes received from Mckee A and Kapuni, Haliburton and the impacted soils from NPDC's De Havilland Drive site.
-The soil received from First Gas has been stored in a lined pit on Kauri D wellsite awaiting the preparation of a new spreading area, as of the end of the monitoring period.
+In the 2021-22 period spreading and incorporation into the iron sands of waste material was undertaken in a new spreading area W2205, as indicated on the site map (Appendix B).
+This included the liquid/solid wastes received from Greymouth Petroleum's Turangi B-14, B-16 and A-15 wells, First Gas's Ahuroa B, Tamarind's Cheal A Pipeline A-B, and NPDC's Matai Street soils.
+At the end of the monitoring period all the storage pit were emptied.